 Postdoctoral Research Assistant

-Piergiorgio is a post-doctoral research assistant working with Prof Heidi Johansen-Berg.
+Piergiorgio is a post-doctoral researcher working in Prof Heidi Johansen-Berg’s Plasticity lab.

-His research focuses on the Fit-to-Study Brain imaging sub-study: a year-long physical activity intervention in children aimed to improve cognitive abilities of those from disadvantaged households.
-He combines machine-learning approaches with multi-modal and quantitative MRI to study predictive factors and biological mechanisms underlying healthy brain plasticity.
-His research will provide a better understanding of how this large-scale intervention, involving 18,000 12-years-old children around the areas of Oxford, London and Birmingham, can foster brain plasticity underlying healthy cognitive development.
+His research focuses on the Fit-to-Study Brain imaging sub-study: a year-long physical activity intervention in children aimed at improving cognitive abilities of those from disadvantaged households.
+He combines machine-learning approaches with multi-modal and quantitative MRI to better understand the biological processes underlying healthy brain plasticity.

 Piergiorgio obtained his PhD at King’s College London (Feb 2017) for his work on the ontogeny of the human language brain network.